 American versus British English

 A curious difference between the British and American editions is that the words, as is usually the case, were Americanized (most-notoriously, the title of the first book) and the spelling of some common words were changed.
 But not all the changes were so obviously justified.
-In the British editions, the head of the Ministry of Magic is referred to as the Minster for Magic, but in the American edition, the position becomes the Mister of Magic.
+In the British editions, the head of the Ministry of Magic is referred to as the Minster for Magic, but in the American edition, the position becomes the Minister of Magic.
 Similarly, the Divination teacher’s name is Sybill in the UK and Sibyll in the US.

 Some people get a kick out of spotting the Britishisms, although if you don’t have the time or inclination to compare editions yourself there’s a great crowd-sourced list of the differences in each of the books online…

-Rowling’s outsize success means that first editions of her later novels, which were printed in huge runs, are never going to be rare (and hence more expensive), but her relative lack of public appearances (as it quickly became too difficult logistically to send her on a conventional author tour) means that books bearing her signature are must-less common, and thus highly sought after.
+Rowling’s outsize success means that first editions of her later novels, which were printed in huge runs, are never going to be rare (and hence more expensive), but her relative lack of public appearances (as it quickly became too difficult logistically to send her on a conventional author tour) means that books bearing her signature are much-less common, and thus highly sought after.

 The first three Harry Potter Books came out in Great Britain long before they were published in the United States.
-Book one was published on June 26, 1997, and the American edition did not arrive until September 1, 1998.
+Book one was published on June 26, 1997, and the American edition did not arrive until September 1, 1998, almost a year later.
 Book two was published in the UK on July 2, 1998, and in the US on June 2, 1999.
 By the third book, American publishers were very conscious that many fans in the U.S. were simply ordering the U.K. editions rather than waiting, and they reduced the gap to three months, with the British edition being published on July 8, 1999, and the American following on September 8, 1999.
 Thereafter, the books were published simultaneously in all major markets.

 As J.K.
 Rowling is a resident of the U.K., the true first editions are considered the British editions, even when the editions were published simultaneously.

 True first editions of the first Harry Potter book (Philosopher’s Stone) are scarce!
 There were only 500 hardback copies of the first edition published by Bloomsbury, and of these 300 copies were sold to libraries.
 The remaining 200 copies were used as review copies for media.
 Stories circulate of journalists who tossed the book in the trash, thinking it just another undistinguished children’s book.
-How wrong they were.
+How wrong they were!